DarkForte/LowPoly/docs/README.md

 * **Point Selection** spreads a series of points on the picture and preserves the structure of the image.
 The easiest way to do it is to spread the points uniformly on the picture.
 However, in order to preserve the picture structure, it would be better to first extract the edges in the picture, then spread more points on the edges than the other parts.

-* **Triangulation** connects the points to form a triangle mesh.
+* **Triangulation** connects the points to form a non-overlapping triangle mesh.
 The most common algorithm is Delaunay Triangulation (DT).
 This is the most tricky part in the workflow, which will be explained in detail later.

 * **Rendering** re-draws the picture using the triangle mesh.
 Usually it renders each triangle to the color at its center.